Popscotch/Clicker-Game-Tutorial/README.md

 ### Step 2

-Next, we need to make a button in our `index.html` file to increase the clicksPerSecond by 1 each time it is pressed.
-So add this above the `<script>` line in the html.
+Next, you need to make a button in your `index.html` file to increase the clicksPerSecond value by 1 each time it is pressed.
+So add this between the `<body>` tags in your `index.html` file:

 ```html
 <button onClick="buyAutoClicker()">Buy Auto Clicker</button>
 ```

-We also need to add a `html` element that will tell us what our current `clicksPerSecond` is.
-So also add this above the button:
+Then you also need to add an element that will tell you what your current `clicksPerSecond` is.
+Also add this between the `<body>` tags:

 ```html
 <p>Clicks per second: <span id='clicksPerSecond'>0</span></p>
 ```

-This will just look like a single line of text, but this way we can use JavaScript to change the `<span>` specifically.
+This will just look like a single line of text when you view your page, but this way you can use JavaScript to change the `<span>` specifically, rather than te entire line.

 ### Step 3

-We've made the button, and we've told it to run `buyAutoClicker()` when it is clicked with the `onClick` attribute.
-But we still need to define what `buyAutoClicker()` really is.
+You've made the button, and You've told it to do `buyAutoClicker()` when it is clicked with the `onClick` attribute.
+But you still need to define what `buyAutoClicker()` really does.
 To do this, go into your `scripts.js` file, and start with adding this at the bottom of the file:

 ```JS
 function buyAutoClicker() {